vinnybod/SponsorMonitor-GCP/README.md

 - Go back to the Webhook page on your Github Sponsorship Dashboard
 - Under the "Recent Deliveries" section you should see the *Ping Payload" which previously failed.
-- Expand the tab and hit "Redilever"
+- Expand the tab and hit "Redeliver"
 - There now should be a green checkmark!
 Everything's good to go!

 Now whenever you get a new sponsor they'll be added into the appropriate organization team and if they cancel or change sponsorship tiers, SponsorMonitor will change things accordingly!